HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ```
 3. Update your `lse-values.yaml` file with your newly-created Kubernetes secret:

+!!! note
-> If `POSTGRE_SSL_MODE: verify-ca`, the server is verified by checking the certificate chain up to the root certificate stored on the client.
-If `POSTGRE_SSL_MODE: verify-full`, the server host name will be verified to make sure it matches the name stored in the server certificate.
+    - If `POSTGRE_SSL_MODE: verify-ca`, the server is verified by checking the certificate chain up to the root certificate stored on the client.

+    - If `POSTGRE_SSL_MODE: verify-full`, the server host name will be verified to make sure it matches the name stored in the server certificate.

+!!! warning
     The SSL connection will fail if the server certificate cannot be verified. `verify-full` is recommended in most security-sensitive environments.

 ```yaml
 global: